Advantages of Niche Market Tourism

 How to Create a Niche Tourism Product

 When the Lincoln movie came out in 2012, Cayuga County’s Seward House added special tours around the relationship between Secretary of State Seward and Lincoln.
-Where else can you see pressed flowers from Lincoln’s funeral casket?
+With attention on the city’s link to Harriet Tubman, they added an exhibition on the family’s abolition work and relationship with Tubman.

 Develop a trail.